 In the above explanation a couple of things become very critical for obtaining correct results from an inverter.

-Firstly the generation of the oscillations, due to which the power mosfets are triggered and the process of voltage induction is able to take place across the windings of the transformer.
+1) First, the generation of the oscillations, due to which the power mosfets are triggered and the process of voltage induction is able to take place across the winding of the transformer.

 Inverters using further complex circuits are able to produce waveforms almost identical to the waveforms available at our domestic mains AC outlets.

-In case you find the oscillator stage working fine, go for the next stage i.e. the amplifier stage.
-Check each device using a digital multimeter, you may have to completely remove them from the board for the particular tests.
-If you find a particular device to be faulty just replace it with a new one, and check the response by switching ON the inverter.
+2) In case you find the oscillator stage working fine, go for the next stage i.e. the current amplifier stage (power mosfet).
+Check each device using a digital multimeter.
+Remember that you may have to completely remove the mosfet or the BJT from the board while testing them with your DMM.
+If you find a particular device to be faulty, replace it with a new one, and check the response by switching ON the inverter.

 3) Sometimes transformers also become the major cause for a malfunction.
-Check for an open winding or a loose internal connection in the associated transformer.
+You can check for an open winding or a loose internal connection in the associated transformer.
 If you find it to be suspicious, immediately change it with a new one.

-Although it won't be that easy to learn everything about how to repair DC to AC inverter from this chapter itself, but definitely things will start "cooking" as you delve into the procedure through a lot of practice and some trial and error.
+Although it won't be that easy to learn everything about how to repair DC to AC inverter from this chapter itself, but definitely things will start "cooking" as you delve into the procedure through relentless practice, and some trial and error.

 Still have doubts...feel free to post your specific questions here.